Ashiqali246/SRE-Machine-Test/docs/incidents.md

 # Incident Simulation and RCA Report

-This document describes the failure scenarios simulated as part of the **SRE Machine Test**.
-The following three incident scenarios were tested:
+This document shows the failure scenarios performed for the SRE machine test.
+Three scenarios were tested:

-1. Pod `CrashLoopBackOff`
+1. Pod CrashLoopBackOff
-2. High CPU Usage
+2. High CPU
-3. Excessive Logging / Log Flood
+3. Excess logging / log flood

-All tests were performed in the `sre-app` namespace on the **K3s cluster**.
+The tests were performed in the `sre-app` namespace on the k3s cluster.

 ---